dacelo-n/copy-pics-vids-to-folder/README.md

-# copy-pics-vids-to-folder
-Copy: mp4,mov, flv, png, jpg, and img files from a target folder to a disgnated folder.This is can modified by adding more desired files such as pdf, mp3 or removing others.
+## Desktop Automation
+All these desktop automations are meant for Linux environments and will use either Bash or Python 3, importing os, shutil etc. Most of whats written in Bash can also be done in Python, with a few programs utilizing both.
+## Motivation
+There are countless tasks we do daily that can be automated to save time and our sanity.
+A lot of these scripts can be used in combination with one another or you can can build a more robust program to fit your needs from them.
+## Getting Started
+For running the bash files, its best to create and save it on your system so you can call it easily from the terminal for multiple uses.
+Below I'll explain how to do that for any of the above `.sh` files.
+The `.py` programs can be executed either in the terminal or using Pycharm/ any IDE you choose.
 ## Creating a file in the terminal

 In the terminal you can create a file to store the command to reuse multiple times.

 Enter `touch yourfilename` to create the file.
 Replace `yourfilename` with whatever name you like.

 Next `sudo nano yourfilenmae` to begin editing it.
-Copy and paste the code below.
+Copy and paste the code from the `.sh` file above that you want.

 To save `ctrl o` , then `enter`, finally `ctrl x` to exit